 In the first four months of 2023, the demand portion of the first step of the ORDC for synchronized reserve was equal to the MSSC.
 PJM unilaterally increased the extended reserve requirement by 1,588 MW from May 12, 2023, through May 15, 2023.
 PJM then unilaterally increased the synchronized reserve reliability requirement to 130 percent of the MSSC on May 19, 2023, which increased the effective primary reserve reliability requirement from 150 percent of the MSSC to 195 percent of the MSSC.
 Since May 19, the demand portion has been equal to 130 percent of the MSSC.
 PJM did not increase demand in the MAD Reserve Subzone, only in the RTO Reserve Zone.
-Figure 10-18 compares the old and new RTO ORDCs with an example MSSC of 1,000 MW.
+Figure 10-18 compares the old and new RTO ORDCs with an example MSSC of 1.000 MW.

 Figure 10-2 shows a plot of the daily average real-time requirement for synchronized reserve.
-In the first three months of 2024, the average real-time synchronized requirement in the RTO Reserve Zone was 2,480.0 MW and the average day-ahead requirement was 2,501.9 MW.
-In the MAD Reserve Subzone, the average real-time synchronized requirement was 1,825.4 MW and the average day-ahead requirement was 1,822.2 MW.
+In the first six months of 2024, the average real-time synchronized requirement in the RTO Reserve Zone was 2,381.1 MW and the average day-ahead requirement was 2,509.2 MW.
+In the MAD Reserve Subzone, the average real-time synchronized requirement was 1,775.1 MW and the average day-ahead requirement was 1,780.8 MW.

 NERC allows contingency reserves to include "operating reserves - spinning" and "operating reserves - supplemental."
 Operating reserves - spinning are fully synchronized generation and interruptible load that can respond within 10 minutes.
 Operating reserves - supplemental are any resources that qualify as operating reserves - spinning plus nonsynchronized generation that can respond within 10 minutes.
-Reliability First (RF) follows NERC's definition for operating reserves - spinning, but RF requires that PJM maintain operating reserves - spinning equal to at least half of the most severe single contingency, that PJM not assign interruptible load as operating reserves - spinning, and that no more than 25 percent of operating reserves - supplemental be interruptible load.52 Prior to October 1, 2022, DSR resources were limited by PJM to being no more than 33 percent of cleared synchronized reserves, but that limitation was removed by Reserve Pricing Formation.
+Reliability First (RF) follows NERC's definition for operating reserves, but RF recommends (but does not require or have the authority to require) for contingency reserves that PJM maintain operating reserves - spinning equal to at least half of the most severe single contingency, that PJM not assign interruptible load as operating reserves - spinning, and that no more than 25 percent of operating reserves - supplemental be interruptible load.53 54 Figure 10-15 compares cleared primary reserve with the DSR portion of cleared synchronized reserve.
+In effect, no more than 25 percent of PJM's contingency reserves can be DSR resources.
+Prior to October 1, 2022, DSR resources were limited by PJM to being no more than 33 percent of cleared synchronized reserves, but that limitation was removed on October 1, 2022, as part of the changes to the reserve markets.